Recruiters review thousands of resumes every month. They’re tired of reading the same information, told in different ways, over and over.

 3. Poor Layout and Design

 A good resume should have a logical progression and clear layout so whoever reads it quickly gets an overview your career.
+A resume mistake can be to have a bad resume layout.
 A professional resume template, such as the one pictured below, can help you avoid layout and design problems.

 4. Referencing Employers You Had Issues With